barbyarik/ML-projects/README.md

 detailed exploratory data analysis, machine learning and the creation of a model to predict churn.
 * Walmart Sales Forecasting — A study of the dataset of sales at Walmart stores over several years, including both direct and indirect factors.
 The notebook contains a exploratory analysis, the use of machine learning methods and time series theory to predict future sales figures.
+* Sentiment analysis — There is more than one way to explore the sentiment of a message.
+This project presents five different methods to accomplish this task.
+It includes the use of the NLTK library, Text Blob, as well as HuggingFace BERT and Roberta models.